-- 1. Unplug the ventilator from the mains AC power source and unplug the power cord from the power entry module on the rear of the ventilator. - 2.
-Using a small flat blade screwdriver, pry open the cover of the power entry module. - 3.
-Carefully ease the red fuse holder out of the power entry module. - 4.
-The fuse holder contains two identical fuses, either 3.1Amp for (for 100/120 volt lines) or 2.0 Amp (for 230/240 volt lines) as shown in table 6.1. - 5.
-Replace the failed fuse in the fuse holder with a fuse whose type, voltage rating, and current rating is identical to the fuses supplied from the factory. - 6.
+- Unplug the ventilator from the mains AC power source and unplug the power cord from the power entry module on the rear of the ventilator. - 2.
+Using a small flat blade screwdriver, pry open the cover of the power entry module.

+3. Carefully ease the red fuse holder out of the power entry module.

+The fuse holder contains two fuses, 3.1 amps (for 100/120 volt lines) and 2.0 amps (for 230/240 volt lines) as shown in 4.
+Table 8-1.

+- 5. Replace the failed fuse in the fuse holder with a fuse whose type, voltage rating, and current rating is identical to the fuses supplied from the factory. - 6.
 Carefully replace the red fuse holder into the power entry module.
-Check to ensure that the correct line voltage is uppermost as you re-insert the fuse holder into the power entry module. - 7.
-Close the power entry module cover and check to make sure that the correct voltage is displayed through the window.
+Check to ensure that the correct line voltage is uppermost as you re-insert the fuse holder into the power entry module.

+7. Close the power entry module cover and check to make sure that the correct voltage is displayed through the window.